 Begin your day in Old Town where you will explore a multitude of supposedly haunted locations including your first stop at the Whaley House.
 Listed by the United States Department of Commerce as an authentic haunted house, it was built on the site of early San Diego’s public gallows.
 It is home to numerous deaths, angry confrontations, several ghosts and unexplained phenomena.
-The ghost of Thomas Whaley has been reported to be seen on the second floor landing, dressed in a black frock coat and wide-brimmed hat.
+The ghost of Thomas Whaley has been reported to be seen on the second-floor landing, dressed in a black frock coat and a wide-brimmed hat.

 Next on the list of haunted Old Town spots is The Robinson-Rose House: a replica of the house originally built in 1853.
 The building is currently used as the Visitor Center for San Diego’s Old Town Historic Park.
 It also said to house the ghost of at least one of the original residents.
 Constructed on the foundation of the original house, one of the chief phenomena in this house is the unpredictable nature of the electricity.
 Electric lights flicker and go on and off on their own!
 No electrician has ever found anything wrong with the wiring or lights.
 Well, except that they turn on and off on their own…